 Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the subject merchandise or foreign like product, Commerce normally will use the date of invoice, as recorded in the producer or exporter's records kept in the ordinary course of business.
-Additionally, Commerce may use a date other than the date of invoice if it is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.10 Finally, Commerce has a long-standing practice of finding that, where the shipment date precedes the invoice date, the shipment date better reflects the date on which the material terms of sale are established.11
+Additionally, Commerce may use a date other than the date of invoice if it is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.20 Finally, Commerce has a long-standing practice of finding that, where the shipment date precedes the invoice date, the shipment date better reflects the date on which the material terms of sale are established.21

-For its home market sales, Pidilite reported the invoice date as the date of sale, and for its U.S. sales, Pidilite reported the invoice date as the date of sale.12 However, for certain U.S. sales, the reported shipment date preceded the reported invoice date.13 Therefore, in accordance with our practice, we preliminarily used the earlier of the invoice date or the shipment date as the date of sale for those U.S. sales at issue.
+For both its home market and U.S. sales, Pidilite reported the invoice date as the date of sale.22 However, for certain U.S. sales, the reported shipment date preceded the reported invoice date.23 Therefore, in accordance with our practice, we preliminarily used the earlier of the invoice date or the shipment date as the date of sale for those U.S. sales at issue.